kyuwon-lee/kyuwon-lee.github.io/_pages/Research.md

 4. "The Dynamic Revolving Door in Regulatory Agencies."

 ## work in progress
-1. Market Response and Bureaucratic Enforcement of Presidential Actions: Evidence from Buy American Act (with Soohyun Cho and Kyuwon Lee)
+1. Market Response and Bureaucratic Enforcement of Presidential Actions: Evidence from Buy American Act (with Soohyun Cho and Hye Young You)

 2. Revolving Between Bureaucracies